sugaroverflow/oopPokemonJourney/presentation.md

 - generic pokemon can't be created, but specific pokemon types can be.

+(T) Lets look at our Pokemon Interface

 ---
-class: concept
-title: Pokemon | Interface

 # Creating a Pokemon Interface